adaltas/node-nikita/src/mecano.coffee.md

 *   `merge`         Read the destination if it exists and merge its content.
 *   `replace`       The content to be inserted, used conjointly with the from, to or match options.
 *   `source`        File path from where to extract the content, do not use conjointly with content.
 *   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `parse`         User-defined function to parse the content from ini format, default to `require('ini').parse`.
-*   `stringify`     Provide your own user-defined function to stringify the content, see 'misc.ini.stringify_square_then_curly'.
+*   `stringify`     User-defined function to stringify the content to ini format, default to `require('ini').stringify`, see 'misc.ini.stringify_square_then_curly' for an example.
 *   `separator`     Default separator between keys and values, default to " : ".
 *   `to`            Replace to before this marker, a string or a regular expression.